Disney Cruise Line Port Excursions – Discounts & Tips

 Guests of the Comfort Suites Paradise Island get FREE admission to the aquariums, exhibits, pools, beach and most importantly Aquaventure, just like guests of Atlantis itself.
 The Comfort Suites is conveniently located right next door to the Atlantis Coral Towers.
 Each room you book gives you up to four passes to Atlantis (one for each person in the room).
 The hotel has a 3:00 pm check in time, but you can “check in” early in the morning and get the paperwork you’ll need to get your Atlantis wristbands; they will be happy to tell you how to get to Atlantis.
 You can even check in and check out in one transaction so you don’t have to stop by on your way back to the ship, or if you’d like to use the room you can come back after 3 to shower and change before heading back to the ship.

-Note that their web site will tell you that you will need to pay an additional $17 or so per person for “energy” charge and $5 for a “housekeeping gratuity,” and make it sound like those are charged at check-in, but in fact they are already figured into the final price you see on the final Comfort Suites booking page.
-You’ll see a very large “Estimated taxes and/or other charges” amount added to the total, and that includes the “housekeeping” and “energy” surcharges.
+You may see reports on the internet from people who were charged a bunch of surcharges at checkin, but that only happens if you book via shady online travel agencies that are booking special consolidator rates (rates for group tours) that don’t include the resort fees.
+If you book via the Choice Hotels web site, they are already figured into the final price you see on the final booking page.
+You’ll see a very large “Taxes and fees” amount added to the total, and that includes all surcharges.
 They will not charge you anything more when you check in to the hotel, as long as you book directly with the Choice Hotels site and list the correct number of adults and children when booking.
-If you book with another site like Expedia or Orbitz, you will very probably need to pay the surcharges when you check in.
+If you see a much lower rate on another site, it probably doesn’t include the fees.
 As mentioned above, you don’t need to list children 3 or under if you’re only using the room to get Atlantis wristbands; you won’t need a wristband for them.

 Once you check in at the Comfort Suites, ask the front desk clerks to direct you to Atlantis.
 The quickest way is via the back exit from the Comfort Suites.
-You exit, walk to a crosswalk and across the street, and walk up to the Coral Towers entrance to Atlantis, which is about 250 yards away.
-You then follow the signs to the Royal Towers.
-You’ll walk through the shopping plaza, through the casino, through another small shopping area, and into the Royal Towers lobby, where a guard will need to see your paperwork from Comfort Suites.
-Then you go down a flight of stairs to the guest services desk, where they will take your Comfort Suites paperwork and give you the wristbands you need to enter the grounds.
+It’s about 100 yards to the entrance, and then a short walk through the shopping area to the guest services desk, where they will take your Comfort Suites paperwork and give you the wristbands you need to enter the grounds.

 One nice thing about booking the Comfort Suites is that you don’t have to wait for the official Disney tour, which often leaves somewhat late in the morning.
-You can get off the ship immediately, get into a cab and go straight to the Comfort Suites, check in & out and collect your paperwork, then walk over to Atlantis and get your wristbands.
-If you’re off the ship at 9:30 you can be on the water slides at 10:00, assuming everything goes well.
+You can get off the ship immediately, get into a cab and go straight to the Comfort Suites, check in (and immediately check out, if desired) and collect your paperwork, then walk over to Atlantis and get your wristbands.
+If you’re off the ship at 9:30 am you can be on the water slides at 10:00 am, assuming everything goes well.
 It’s not hard to beat the cruise ship tour buses by 30-60 minutes.
 On our first trip to Aquaventure, we got off the ship 15 minutes after the ship was cleared, got a very slow cab that made several stops before getting to the Comfort Suites, got lost multiple times while walking to the guest services desk to get our wristbands, and we still beat the Disney excursion; they were arriving as we were walking away from the service desk.
+The second time we went, we beat the excursion bus by roughly 50 minutes, which meant almost an hour of extra water slides!

-- Click here to book a day room at the Comfort Suites Paradise Island, including full access to Atlantis and Aquaventure for up to 4 guests!
+- Book a day room at the Comfort Suites Paradise Island, including full access to Atlantis and Aquaventure for up to 4 guests!

 There are several public beaches in Nassau which cost nothing to visit other than transportation costs, plus of course any snacks, drinks, souvenirs, hair braiding, etc. you might purchase while you’re there.
 Most of the public beaches will have vendors hawking drinks, chairs, pictures, souvenirs, etc. and some of them can be pushy.
 Generally just politely saying “no thanks” is enough to get them to move on.